supernova4420/Git-Course-Review/review.md

 # Title
-A Review of Git-Course By SZ
+A Review of Git-Course By SZ and SZ Alone

 # Author
 SZ